Connecting with GitHub

 - Project and task accordingly show the names of GitHub repositories and issues;

-- Iteration shows the name of the GitHub milestone;
+- Section shows the name of the GitHub milestone;

 - Task number and Task status shows the task ID and whether it is open/closed;

-- Label shows the name of GitHub tags.
+- Tag shows the name of GitHub tags.

 In general, we rely on GitHub's permissions a lot.
 If in GitHub the user has access to the task project, therefore, he can track the time in it.
 If you take away someone's access to the repository in GitHub, this user will no longer be able to track time into its issues.
 Past history will remain in the reports of the team, but the user will lose it.